SRI-CSL/radler/examples/README.rst

 - ArduPilot: Advanced Fail Safe of Arducopter using MAVROS

+- PVS: How to use PVS2C-generated codes in the step function

 The following examples work with ROS (master branch).

 - Drone: AR.Drone demos using ardronelib sdk and ardrone_autonomy ROS driver